-The heritage value of this brick building resides in its original capacity as the roundhouse for the Northern & Western Railway, located at the Gibson Railway Yard.
-Incorporated in 1882, this railway line ran from Gibson to Chatham along the Miramichi River and connected with the New Brunswick and Intercolonial Railways.
-Jabez B. Snowball, future Lieutenant Governor of New Brunswick, and Alexander “Boss” Gibson sat on the original Board of Directors of the Northern & Western Railway Company.
+The historic significance of the former Gibson Roundhouse stems from its original role as the roundhouse for the Northern & Western Railway at the Gibson Railway Yard.
+Established in 1882, this railway line stretched from Gibson to Chatham along the Miramichi River, connecting with the New Brunswick and Intercolonial Railways.
+Jabez B. Snowball, a future Lieutenant Governor of New Brunswick, and Alexander “Boss” Gibson were part of the original Northern & Western Railway Company’s Board of Directors.